 Here’s my list.
 I trust it grows

-@hmeisler – Helene is, by my accounts, the matriarch of the lot of us.
-She has pedigree but she is my fave follow because of her ‘nose’ and the fact little gets by her.
+@hmeisler – Helene is, by many accounts, the matriarch for the lot of us.
+She has pedigree but she is also a fave follow because of her ‘nose’ and the fact little gets by her.
 She is a long-time contributor to The Street and is well-respected for her old-fashioned technical charting skills.
-I have some very impressive follows (Dean LeBaron, Mark Yusko, Stephanie Link…) but I will be perfectly frank, I am not sure I will feel ‘accepted’ into the world of FinTwit until Helene Meisler follows me.

 @marketminute – Michele is a witty writer/market commentator, with a focus on technical analysis in the world of ETFs.

 @nictrades – Nicola is a technical analyst of Forex and Commodities who tweets a lot.